 As a result, users are strongly advised to plan ahead for the addtional space required.

 A Backup Copy job is created to offsite restore points from two onsite Backup jobs.
 A Full restore point (VBK) from the first job is around 750GB and a Full restore point (VBK) from the second backup job is 500GB.
 Adding the two together, 1.25TB should be accounted for the combined full created by the Backup Copy job, and a minimum of another 1.25TB should be allowed for the merge.

-The same two local backup jobs have a combined daily rate of change of 170GB (Local Backup 1, on a given week, has increments sized 100, 120, 100, 150, 125, and 175GB for an average of 128.334~ and Local Backup 2 has increments of 50, 40, 55, 30, 45, and 30GB for an average of 41.667).
+The same two local Backup jobs have a combined daily rate of change of 170GB (Local Backup 1, on a given week, has increments sized 100, 120, 100, 150, 125, and 175GB for an average of 128.334~ and Local Backup 2 has increments of 50, 40, 55, 30, 45, and 30GB for an average of 41.667).
 If the backup copy job will retain 14 points, allow at minimum 14 * 170GB or 2.38TB for increments.
-Given that one cannot consistently predict rates of change, it’s best to oversize here rather than to be left wanting.
+Given that one cannot consistently predict rates of change, it’s best to plan for the largest restore point.

-[1.25TB (full)] + [1.25TB (merge overhead)] + [2.38TB (incremental points)] = 4.88TB
+[1.25TB (full)] + [1.25TB (merge overhead)] + [2.38TB (incremental points*14)] = 4.88TB

 If we add GFS retention of 4 monthly points, those four full restore points add 4 * 1.25TB = 5.0TB.
 In this case we would need: